Skip to content

-The distance between a client and a server substantially affects the load times the client experiences.
+The physical distance between a client and a web server substantially affects the load times and overall latency the client experiences.
 Based on that assumption, a sure way to maximize user experience would be to have multiple servers hosting the website in strategically placed locations around the globe.
-Although theoretically, this solution would work, in practice it would be quite inefficient.
-Hosting the entire website on multiple servers would just take up additional space without a good purpose.
+Although theoretically, this solution would work, in practice, it would be quite inefficient for most businesses.
+Hosting the entire website on multiple redundant servers would just take up additional storage space and management resources without a good purpose.
 Therefore, a similar yet way more efficient and optimized method was created.
-It was named CDN, which stands for Content Delivery Network.
+It was named CDN, which stands for Content Delivery Network, a critical component for those looking to increase the speed of a website effectively.

-A CDN, short for, Content Delivery Network, is a method used to deliver content from your website to its users more quickly and efficiently, based on their geographical location.
+A CDN, short for Content Delivery Network, is a distributed method used to deliver content from your website to its users more quickly and efficiently, based on their specific geographical location.
+It acts as a transparent mirror for your assets.

 Simply put, it is a network of servers in many geographic locations that improve the delivery of static and streaming content.
-The CDN server that is geographically closest to the user that is requesting the content is named the ‘edge server’.
-When a user requests a certain webpage served through a CDN, its contents are stored on the edge server, making the latency between the nodes minimal.
-This ensures the best possible online experience for the user.
+The CDN server that is geographically closest to the user that is requesting the content is named the 'edge server'.
+When a user requests a certain webpage served through a CDN, its contents are cached and stored on the edge server, making the latency between the nodes minimal.
+This ensures the best possible online experience for the user by slashing the time-to-first-byte (TTFB).

 It does so by caching the content on multiple servers and directing it to users based on proximity.
-This content could be anything from web objects and downloadable objects to real-time streaming media.
-To find out more about CDN check out this article.
+This content could be anything from web objects (HTML, JS, CSS) and downloadable objects to real-time streaming media.
+To find out more about how this technology differs from traditional hosting, check out this article.

 To avoid the dissatisfied users created by slow service, CDNs move content closer to the user in order to reduce latency and improve the user experience.
 In theory, this is neat, elegant, and self-explanatory.
-In practice, however, there are some pretty gnarly technical challenges.
+In practice, however, there are some pretty gnarly technical challenges involving global routing and synchronization.

-First, in order to reduce the latency for any particular user, a CDN must have a content caching server – a cache – that’s close to them.
-Unfortunately, it’s not feasible to have a nearby cache for every possible internet user.
-Instead, we organize the caches into PoPs, distribute them throughout large geographic regions, (Europe, US, Asia, etc.), and then place them in major population centers within those regions.
+First, in order to reduce the latency for any particular user, a CDN must have a content caching server – a cache – that's close to them.
+Unfortunately, it's not feasible to have a nearby cache for every possible internet user.
+Instead, we organize the caches into Points of Presence (PoPs), distribute them throughout large geographic regions, (Europe, US, Asia, etc.), and then place them in major population centers within those regions.
+This architecture is closely related to the concepts of edge computing architecture, where processing happens near the data source.

 This is the main and most attractive feature of a content delivery network.
 Websites that opt for a CDN can have up to 50% reductions in load times, with certain cases getting even a higher percentage.
 CDNs supercharge your content delivery through:

-• Minimizing the distance between the contents’ storage place and where they need to be sent.
+• Minimizing the physical distance between the contents' storage place (Edge Server) and where they need to be sent.

-• Reducing file sizes in order to optimize website loading speeds.
+• Reducing file sizes through Gzip or Brotli compression in order to optimize website loading speeds.

-• Optimizing server infrastructure to respond to user requests more quickly.
+• Optimizing server infrastructure to respond to user requests more quickly, often utilizing NVMe storage for faster data retrieval.

 Content delivery networks balance the load of network traffic, making sure that no one server gets overcrowded.
-If a single server does fail, a CDN can initiate a “failover” process that allows a backup server to take the lead.
+If a single server does fail, a CDN can initiate a "failover" process that allows a backup server to take the lead automatically without the user noticing any downtime.

 The main way that CDNs cut down on expenditure for website operators is by reducing trips to and from the origin server.
 Because CDNs cache much of the content on a website and serve that content from the cache, the origin server does not have to deliver the same content over and over.
 Instead, the CDN does this on the origin server's behalf.

-Web hosting providers typically charge websites for the data that gets transferred to and from the web host.
+Web hosting providers typically charge websites for the data that gets transferred (egress).
 The more data that gets transferred, the greater the cost.
 People often refer to these expenses as "bandwidth costs," even though "bandwidth" really refers to network capacity.
+However, if you use a service with unlimited bandwidth VPS, these costs are less of a concern, but a CDN still reduces the physical load on your hardware.

-At its core, you only need to tell your content delivery network of choice which files (more often than not, it will be static resources) it should mirror and configure your site to send requests for these files to the CDN for handling.
+At its core, you only need to tell your content delivery network of choice which files (more often than not, it will be static resources like images, CSS, and JS) it should mirror and configure your site to send requests for these files to the CDN for handling.
 If you are using a popular content management system (i.e. CMS) such as WordPress or Drupal, you can utilize one of the many plugins that exist to set your site up to a CDN provider without much difficulty.
+For those on WordPress hosting, this process is often as simple as toggling a switch in the control panel.
 Other implementations might require you to modify DNS records and change the name servers of your domain.

 This has been an overview of CDNs and their advantages.
-We hope that with the help of this article, you were able to fully understand the concept of content delivery networks and decide whether you need a CDN for your website/web application or not.
-It is important to mention, however, that having a CDN is an absolute necessity if you have a site with 100,000+ monthly online visitors and wish to provide top-notch services to them.
+We hope that with the help of this article, you were able to fully understand the concept of content delivery networks and decide whether you need a CDN for your website or web application.
+It is important to mention, however, that having a CDN is an absolute necessity if you have a site with 100,000+ monthly online visitors and wish to provide top-notch, low-latency services to them.
+By integrating a CDN with high-quality VPS hosting, you ensure that your platform is ready to scale globally while maintaining maximum security and speed.

 Antoniy Yushkevych